gitter-badger/cecil/docs/ConfigureAWSAccount.md

 ## Force subscription to topics (to do after you successfully set up the tenant stack on a region)

+You can provide a list of regions you want to force subscription (i.e. try subscribing), or just use `["all"]` to force subscription on all regions.

 ```bash
 curl -X POST \
 -H "Authorization: Bearer eyJhbGc" \